20centaurifux/efind/test/README.md

 This will not affect any files outside of the "test" directory.

-If the script should abort without removing the generated test files you can delete them with the "cleanup" option:
+If the script should abort without removing the generated test files you can delete them with the "clean" option:

-	$ ./run.sh cleanup
+	$ ./run.sh clean